SEP Performance Verifier

 To retain the SEP Performance Verifier certification the Certificant is required to have an active IEnMP Certified Practitioner in Energy Management Systems (CP EnMS) certification.

-Certificants are required to complete a minimum of five (5) SEP performance verification engagements throughout the five year recertification cycle.
-The engagements may apply to the development, implementation or auditing of a valid SEP model and must be conducted as a SEP Performance Verifier.
+Certificants are required to complete either a minimum of two (2) SEP performance verification engagements throughout the five year recertification cycle OR complete the most recent SEP Program Online Training Module and Knowledge checks .
+The engagements may apply to the development, implementation or auditing of a valid SEP model in accordance with the SEP M & V Protocol.

-The fees are $25 per year, paid annually.
+The fees are $25 per year, paid prior to the end of the recertification cycle.
 Contact information will be updated when payment is received.

 Normative Reference Changes